Learning Markovian Dynamics with Spectral Maps: Spectral Map

 where $\Psi_k$ and $\lambda_k$ are the $k$-th right eigenfunctions and eigenvalues of $M$, respectively.
 The real-valued eigenvalues of $M$ are (sorted in non-ascending order):

-Systems exhibiting metastability have a large gap in the spectrum which indicates how many slowly decaying processes are hidden in the dynamics ($d \ll N$).
-There is only one eigenvalue $\lambda_0=1$ that has the greatest value and it corresponds to the equilibrium distribution of $M$ given by the eigenfunction $\Psi_0$.
-The slowest effective relaxation timescales in the system are induced by the dominant eigenvalues:
+where the eigenvalue $\lambda_0$ corresponds to the equilibrium distribution of the Markov chain (\req{eq:markov}) given by the eigenfunction $\Psi_0$.
+The dominant eigenvalues related to the slowest relaxation timescales in the system can be found by associating each eigenvalue with an effective timescale~\cite{bovier2002metastability}:

-for $k>0$ and $t_0 = \infty$.
-The largest gap between neighboring eigenvalues is called the spectral gap $\sigma$ and it measures the degree of the effective timescale separation between the slow and fast processes:
+The largest gap between neighboring eigenvalues is called the spectral gap and determines the degree of the timescale separation between the slow and fast processes:

-where $k > 0$ indicates the number of metastable states in the CV space~\cite{gaveau1998theory}.
-As a large spectral gap, we can take $\sigma$ that induces a free-energy barrier between metastable states that is much larger than the thermal energy $\kT$.
-Thus, maximizing the spectral gap at $k$ results in $k$ metastable states, however, only if the maximal spectral gap is large enough to distinguish between $k$ states.